majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

   ```

   You should see `hello quarkus` is returned.

-Press `Ctrl + C` to stop the sample once you complete the try and test.

 ### Deploy the custom image to the ASA Standard consumption and dedicated plan service instance